 ‘Dialedd Gwŷr Caernarfon,’ a short story by Thomas Owen Jones (1875-1941), also known as Gwynfor, was published in his collection, Straeon (1931), and is translated below.
 In the original, it is preceded by an author’s note explaining its historical background: the pillorying by the people of Caernarfon of a witness in a smuggling trial, the names of the chief excise officers at the time, Carreg and Cwellyn, and an incident, related as an anecdote by one of the characters, which this translation omits, in which the local excisemen nearly choked the town by burning a large amount of confiscated tobacco.

 The story reflects the desire of writers in the early 20th Century to move beyond the concern with religion and chapel life which had limited Welsh Victorian fiction, especially in the light of innovations by T. Gwynn Jones (1871-1949), whose assistance Gwynfor acknowledges.
 Its depictions of smuggling, drink and public disorder seem almost riotous in their literary context, although it remains even-handed in its depiction of crime and law enforcement.
 My translation makes changes to the structure of the piece, tightens the narrative, and seeks to give some individuality to its protagonist’s companions.
-In the light of Gwynfor’s clumsily Gothic prose, a reference to Edward Bulwer Lytton’s opening line proved irresistible.
+In the light of Gwynfor’s gleefully Gothic prose, a reference to Edward Bulwer Lytton’s opening line proved irresistible.

 A Smugglers’ Revenge: a short story by Thomas Owen Jones